 Quality of teaching has been a constant aspiration of EINA.
 Since it was founded in 1967, the school has maintained the dual aim of adapting the learning processes of design to the requirements of further education and of creating an environment where the practice of design incorporates the latest theories and inter-relates with other image disciplines (which is why it was awarded the Cross of Sant Jordi of the Catalan Government in 1987 and the National Design Award from the Ministry of Industry for "teaching merit" in 2000).

-The binding agreement with the Autonomous University of Barcelona, signed in 1994, and the development of the Higher Degree in Design (a UAB degree) fostered the adoption of measures aimed at improving effectiveness and efficiency in resource management and the commitment to quality and ongoing improvement.
+The binding agreement with the Autonomous University of Barcelona, signed in 1994 and updated in 2009, and the development of the Higher Degree in Design (a UAB degree) fostered the adoption of measures aimed at improving effectiveness and efficiency in resource management and the commitment to quality and ongoing improvement.

 The introduction of quality culture in EINA.
 This measure is specified in three areas: